blakeblackshear/frigate/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what your issue is.

 **Version of frigate**
-What version are you using?
+Output from `/version`

 **Config file**
 Include your full config file wrapped in triple back ticks.